IPW New Zealand Women's Championship

 The IPW New Zealand Women's Championship is the top women's professional wrestling championship title in the New Zealand promotion Impact Pro Wrestling.
-The current champion is Mighty Maia who is in her first reign.
+The current champion is Amber Saint who is in her second reign.

 The championship is contested in professional wrestling matches.
 Originally introduced on February 12, 2012 at IPW Breakdown, a four-woman single elimination tournament was established to crown the inaugural champion.
 The semi-final rounds were Evie vs Olivia Shaw and Britenay vs Megan-Kate.
 Evie would defeat Olivia Shaw at Unleashed to advance.
 Britenay would defeat Megan-Kate in controversial fashion at Collision Course, as Megan-Kate was pinned while she had her foot on the ropes.
 Megan-Kate contested this outcome and would be granted a second chance by IPW Commissioner Dion McCracken at Taranaki Turmoil where Britenay would once again defeat her.
 The final was booked for IPW Destiny and scheduled as a singles match between Evie and Britenay, however, in the opening moments of the match, IPW Commissioner Dion McCracken added Megan-Kate into the contest, making the final a triple threat.
 Evie defeated Britenay and Megan-Kate to become the inaugural IPW New Zealand Women's Champion.

 Megan-Kate holds the record for most reigns with five.
 At 518 days, Candy Lee's first reign was the longest in the title's history.
 Evie's third reign was the shortest in the history of the title at just one day.
-Overall, there have been 23 reigns shared between 10 wrestlers, with one interim title, and three vacancies.
+Overall, there have been 24 reigns shared between 10 wrestlers, with one interim title, and three vacancies.